Charles Sabini: Gang years

 As he began to make less money, Sabini shifted his business to protection rackets at greyhound tracks as well as at drinking and gambling clubs located in the West End of London.
 Sabini managed to fend off challenges from rival gangs such as the Cortesi brothers from Saffron Hill, although his businesses were routinely harassed by street gangs such as the Hoxton mob.

 Sabini's power rested on an alliance of Italians and Jewish bookmakers.
 With the rise of Fascism in Italy antisemitism became more common in London's Italian community.

 After the outbreak of the Second World War, Sabini was arrested at Hove Greyhound Stadium in April 1940 and interned as an enemy alien, despite his mixed parentage and inability to speak Italian.
 His internment on the Isle of Man lost him his position of authority in the racketeering industry in London and southern England.
 He was released in 1941, but in 1943 found guilty of receiving stolen goods and sentenced to 3 years in prison.
 Meanwhile, his only son was killed on active service in the RAF in Egypt.
-After the war, his empire was taken over by the White family led by Alf White and subsequently by the organizations of Jack Spot and Billy Hill.
+After the war, his empire was taken over by the White family led by Alf White and subsequently by the organisations of Jack Spot and Billy Hill.
 Sabini settled in Hove, Sussex, and became a bookmaker.

 Post-war period

-Despite Sabini’s wealth, he was not ostentatious even at his peak.
+Despite Sabini's wealth, he was not ostentatious even at his peak.
 He routinely wore a flat cap, collarless shirt, high-buttoned waistcoat, and dark suit.
 A gangland boss once stated that Sabini "stood for no liberties", and a bookie recalled that "he was the gentleman of the mob but he feared no one".
-Many referred to him as “Uncle Bob”, and said that he was courteous and generous to women, children, the needy, and the Catholic church.
+Many referred to him as "Uncle Bob", and said that he was courteous and generous to women, children, the needy, and the Catholic church.
 A policeman stated that he "and his thugs used to stand sideways on to let the bookmakers see the hammers in their pockets".
 Sabini was said always to carry a loaded pistol, and he did not hesitate to order beatings and razor-slashings of his rivals.

 When Sabini died at his home in Old Shoreham Road, Hove, on 4 October 1950, he left little money.
 However, his clerk was later found to have £36,000 which was believed to have been Sabini's cash.
 Despite this, his estimated wealth upon death was £3,665, equivalent in purchasing power to £126,000 in 2019.

+Media portrayals

-In the BBC television drama Peaky Blinders, Sabini was portrayed by Australian-English actor Noah Taylor.
+On the BBC television drama Peaky Blinders, Sabini was portrayed by actor Noah Taylor.